Updated on

 7. Social Media ads automation

-Every digital marketer will tell you that handling ads becomes a massive challenge as a budget grows.
-As copies, designs, CTAs, and other elements are tested and iterated upon, they must be tracked in a solid system.
+Every digital marketer will tell you that handling ads becomes a major challenge as a budget grows.
+As copies, designs, CTAs, and other elements are tested and iterated on, they need to be tracked in a solid system.

 8. Marketing planning automation